StupidLilGoober/stupidlilgoober/README.md

 A place to contact me, play my games, and interact with my other project.

 > When it comes to websites, I have no clue what I am doing, so please, if you have advice, share it!

+## Finished projects
+> Just because a project is "finished" doesn't mean I have stopped working on it, it just means it is released to the public.

+### Choccy Chips
+A folder that adds a JavaScript class that can use JSON for Cookies, through some clever tricks.